-1.Type BREAKLINE on the command line. first and second point for breakline. for break symbol.
+- 1.Type BREAKLINE on the command line.

+- 2. Specify first and second point for breakline.

-6.7.
+- 3. Specify location for break symbol.

+6.8.
 Create Wipeout

 Wipeouts are created using existing polygons, closed zero-width polylines made up of only line segments, or new polylines that you draw while using the WIPEOUT command.
 Also you could use a circle object to be wipeout or even you can pick up a closed polyline object containing arcs.
 For example, you can explode and outline a block definition shape (car) then join it as polyline then wipeout this polyline and group it with the block definition and place it on your drawing as showing below.